 - Overdraft limit to PMJDY account holder as per limits and conditions prescribed may be notified by Government of India from time to time;

-- Minority communities as may be notified by Government of India from time to time.
+- Minority communities may be notified by the Government of India from time to time.

 Monitoring of Priority Sector Lending targets

-To ensure continuous flow of credit to priority sector, there will be more frequent monitoring of priority sector lending compliance of banks on ‘quarterly’ basis instead of annual basis as of now.
+To ensure a continuous flow of credit to the priority sector, there will be more frequent monitoring of priority sector lending compliance of banks on a ‘quarterly’ basis instead of an annual basis as of now.
 The data on priority sector advances have to be furnished by banks at quarterly and annual intervals as per revised reporting formats, the guidelines for which will be issued separately.